What is furnishing weapons to minors or to person of unsound mind in Florida?

 - Person did not know person was a minor or person of unsound mind.

-- Person did not act knowingly or willfully.
+- The person did not act knowingly or willfully.

 - Person did not furnish a weapon or firearm.